pact-2022/pact-2022.github.io/cfp.md

 programming languages, and applications, to present and discuss their latest research results.

-Our current plan is to hold PACT 2022 as a presential event, after two consecutive virtual conferences.
+Our current plan is to hold PACT 2022 as a in-person event, after two consecutive virtual conferences.
 However, because of the uncertainty on the evolution of the pandemic and various travel restrictions, we still may need to revise those plans.
 We will make this decision some time in